 Key Stage 3

 In key stage 3, students are taught the Kerboodle Activate course over two years.
-Students have 5 lessons of science a fortnight.
+Students have six lessons of science a fortnight.
 The course is taught in topics covering all three disciplines of biology, chemistry and physics.

-- Biology: cells, structure and function of body systems, reproduction
+- Biology: cells; body systems; reproduction

-- Physics: forces, sound, light, space
+- Physics: forces; sound; light; space

 Assessment and Examinations

 Students are continually assessed on their pogress by end of topics and half termly assessments.
+Assessments will be both summative and formative.
+All students will sit a summative examination near the end of the academic year.

 Key Stage 4